rjones-lf/iroha/docs/source/guides/configuration.rst

   transport in Iroha.
 We recommend setting this parameter to ``false`` at the moment until you really need it.
-  ``mst_expiration_time`` is an optional parameter specifying the time period in which a not fully signed transaction is considered expired (in minutes).
+  ``mst_expiration_time`` is an optional parameter specifying the time period in which a not fully signed transaction (or a batch) is considered expired (in minutes).
   The default value is 1440.
 - ``max_rounds_delay`` is an optional parameter specifying the maximum delay between two consensus rounds (in milliseconds).